-Shooting at camp properties other than as part of a camp subject to this Standard must meet the requirements of the Guide to Safe Scouting.
+Shooting at camp properties other than as part of a camp (camp as defined by Standard SA-001) subject to this Standard must meet the requirements of the Guide to Safe Scouting and the Scouting America National Range and Target Activities Manual.
 The Guide to Safe Scouting requires different supervision outside of the supervised camp environment.